 The Phoenix Fire Department understands that as a contractor time is money and knowledge is power.
 To assist you and provide a higher level of customer service we have created this section specifically for you.
 Below you'll find the latest information on what's new in Fire Prevention and recent code changes that may effect you.
 We look forward to working with you.
 If a permit is required, the topics below should prove helpful.

 Additional permits may be required by the Planning & Development Department.
-If you cannot locate the information you need regarding commercial development, contact the Fire Prevention Division at 602-262-7811.
+If you cannot locate the information you need regarding commercial development, contact Planning & Development at 602-262-7811.

 To perform any installation, modification, testing or servicing on fire alarm systems, automatic sprinklers, underground fire lines, hood systems, or special suppression systems within the City of Phoenix a contractor must first obtain a City of Phoenix Fire Department Business Certificate.